apdavison/fairgraph/README.md

 ## Getting help

-In case of questions about **nartools**, please e-mail support@humanbrainproject.eu.
+In case of questions about **fairgraph**, please e-mail support@humanbrainproject.eu.
-If you find a bug or would like to suggest an enhancement or new feature, please open a ticket in the [issue tracker](https://github.com/HumanBrainProject/neural-activity-resource/issues).
+If you find a bug or would like to suggest an enhancement or new feature, please open a ticket in the [issue tracker](https://github.com/HumanBrainProject/fairgraph/issues).